myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 The Cayenne C++ library will give you everything you need to quickly get your board connected with Cayenne using MQTT and the C++ language.
 There are several versions of Cayenne C++ library, from the base library to versions that have been customized for working with specific toolchain/IDE's and supporting specific board types.
 To see all of the various versions supported, see the README on the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP" target="_blank">Cayenne C++ Github</a>.

 **NOTE:** There are many different ways to implement your project using the C++ library, in this section we’ll take you through one such example.
-If you would like to review an example that includes more information on extending one of our libraries to support a custom board, you may wish to also review the [Embedded C Library](#bring-your-own-thing-api-using-embedded-c) example which covers more on this topic.
+If you would like to review an example that includes more advanced topics related to extending one of our libraries to support a custom board, you may wish to also review the [Embedded C Library](#bring-your-own-thing-api-using-embedded-c) section.

 **Example: using the library**